OctoPrint/plugins.octoprint.org/_plugins/SlicerSettingsParser.md

 **NOTE: Only supports Slic3r and Simplify3D currently; suggest more in issues; contributions welcome!**

-*Note: this plugin has not been test with versions under 1.3.10; they may not work!*
+*Note: this plugin has not been tested with versions under 1.3.10; they may not work!*

 *This plugin is useless without another plugin to use the metadata.
 Those can be found [here](/by_tag/#tag-slicer-settings).*